roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 06bPage 2

+===

- 06bPage 2 ****** The Hard Body's Continuing Education Ch.
-06b ****** bydlsloan© Douglas showed Cori how to log into her computer and gave her several brochures and reports to look over to learn more about the company.
+Douglas showed Cori how to log into her computer and gave her several brochures and reports to look over to learn more about the company.

  "We also need to get a picture of you to put on the web site and to make your ID badge," Douglas said.